06 Dec How Often Is Google Crawling My Website?

 You should see something similar to the image below:

-As you’ll notice, Google Webmaster Tools only stores historical data for up to 90 days.
-But this should give you all the info you need to discover Google’s crawling habits related to your site.
-This particular website is a moving truck rental company, and here we can see that Google visits them almost every day and crawls an average of 17 pages each day.
+You’ll notice that Search Console only stores historical data for up to 90 days, but this should give you all the info you need to discover Google’s crawling habits as they relate to your site.

 How Do I Get Google to Crawl My Site More Often?